 Radio Orienteering Cyber-Coach

-There’s a new chatbot in town, and its name is Radio Orienteering Cyber-Coach (ROCCy for short).
+His name is Radio Orienteering Cyber-Coach (ROCCy for short).
 The Cyber-Coach will answer any question related to Radio Orienteering.
 It might not always get the answer entirely right, but the coach usually gets it mostly right.
 Please let me know if you discover important topics the bot knows nothing about or is badly mistaken.

 ROCCy also speaks many languages, so feel free to ask questions in Spanish, French, German, Chinese, Japanese, Russian, Portuguese, or any other language you speak, even English.